beeper/bridge-manager/README.md

 A tool for running self-hosted bridges with the Beeper Matrix server.

 The primary use case is running custom/3rd-party bridges with Beeper.
-You can connect any standard Matrix application service to your Beeper account without having to self-host a whole Matrix homeserver.
+You can connect any† standard Matrix application service to your Beeper account without having to self-host a whole Matrix homeserver.
+Note that if you run 3rd party bridges that don't support end-to-bridge encryption, message contents will be visible to Beeper servers.

+<sub>†caveat: hungryserv does not implement the entire Matrix client-server API, so
+it's possible some bridges won't work - you can report such cases in the self-hosting support room linked below or in GitHub issues here</sub>

 In the future, we may also support self-hosting the official bridges for maximum security using this tool (so that message re-encryption happens on a machine you control rather than on Beeper servers).
+This tool can technically already be used for the official bridges, but they also need specific configuration to work optimally, so you shouldn't do it yet.
+If you really want to, use a different bridge name (e.g. `whatsapp2` instead of `whatsapp`).

 Please note that self-hosted bridges are not entitled to the usual level of customer support on Beeper.
 If you need help with self-hosting bridges using